himalalps/ics23-hw/hw1.md

 ```

 1. Under what circumstances will the program print `a < b` while actually $a\geqslant b$?
 2. What if we change the code to the following?
-(Also, the numbers input are guaranteed to be in the range of `unsigned int`.)
+(Also, the numbers given are guaranteed to be in the range of `unsigned int`.)

 ```c
 #include <stdio.h>